 Photo from Seattle Christmas Market website

-When: November 24 to December 24, 2024
+• When: November 20 to December 24, 2025

-Best For: Nordic traditions with Pacific Northwest style
+• Best For: Nordic traditions with Pacific Northwest style

-This Christmas market in Seattle is perfect for families.
-It features live folk music and a festive atmosphere.
+The Christmas Market Express offers holiday-themed Seattle Monorail rides directly to the market from downtown.
 After exploring the stalls, ride up the Space Needle for breathtaking city views illuminated in holiday lights.
 Indoor-outdoor spaces make this an all-weather destination.

 8. Cambria Christmas Market